 Neurological observations are normally performed on clients with an altered conscious state and / or who are at risk of deterioration in central nervous system function.
 Examples are (suspected) brain lesion, CVA, head injury and hypoglycaemia.
 Neurological observations include TPR, BP, SpO2, Glasgow Coma Scale (GCS) and assessment of pupils.

-The GCS Includes scoring of separate subscales related to eye opening, Best verbal response and motor response.
+The GCS assesses the client’s conscious state, by measuring arousal (brainstem function) and cognition (cerebral hemisphere function).
+It includes scoring of separate subscales related to eye opening, best verbal and motor response.